racorretjer/salHUD/README.md

 file from which to pull map polygons and map data.
 It also has human-computer interaction which allows the user to analyze the results visually.

+The Makefile is not, broken, but its not complete.